sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 {% endhighlight %}
 Substitute *\<LUKS_device_name\>* with the name of your LUKS device (e.g. `crypted_system`) and *\<UUID\>* with the UUID you received by the command before.

-You can either do it by hand or use the following oneliner (you can adjust the name of the luks partition):
+You can either do it by hand or use the following one liner (you can adjust the name of the luks partition):
 {% highlight shell %}
 echo "crypted_system UUID="$(cryptsetup luksDump /dev/sda3 | grep UUID | awk '/UUID/ { print $2 }')" none luks" > /etc/crypttab
 {% endhighlight %}